-Optionally, a record pattern can be terminated by; \ to convey the fact that not all fields of the record type are listed in the record pattern and that it is intentional.
-By default, the compiler ignores the; \ annotation.
-If the R warning is turned on, however, the compiler will warn if a record pattern fails to list all fields of the corresponding record type and is not terminated by; \.
-Continuing the point example above, will warn if the R warning is on, while fun $$\{x; \} \rightarrow x + 1$$ will not warn.
-This warning can help spot program points where record patterns may need to be modified after new fields were added to a record type.
+Optionally, a record pattern can be terminated by ; \ to convey the fact that not all fields of the record type are listed in the record pattern and that it is intentional.
+By default, the compiler ignores the ; \ annotation.
+If warning 9 is turned on, the compiler will warn when a record pattern fails to list all fields of the corresponding record type and is not terminated by ; \.
+Continuing the point example above, will warn if warning 9 is on, while fun $$\{x: \} -> x + 1$$ will not warn.
+This warning can help spot program points where record patterns may need to be modified after new fields are added to a record type.

+'''

-$$fun \{x\} -> x + 1$$
+fun \{x\} -> x + 1

+'''